 - Creates a new credit for electricity from a qualified nuclear facility.
 The base credit is 0.3 cents per kilowatt-hour and a bonus credit rate of 1.5 cents per kilowatt-hour. - Stipulates that as the price of electricity increases, the credit is reduced.
-The credit reduction formula reduces the credit by 16% of the excess of gross receipts from electricity produced and sold over the product of 2.5 cents times the amount of electricity produced and sold during the year. - Applies to a facility owned by the taxpayer that uses nuclear energy to produce electricity, provided the taxpayer has not claimed a credit for advanced nuclear power facilities under section 451. - Requires taxpayers claiming the bonus credit to satisfy the prevailing-wage and apprenticeship requirements (see Section 13101 above). - Permits taxpayers to elect the direct-payment option in lieu of the credit. - Applies to electricity produced and sold after Dec.
+The credit reduction formula reduces the credit by 16% of the excess of gross receipts from electricity produced and sold over the product of 2.5 cents times the amount of electricity produced and sold during the year. - Applies to a facility owned by the taxpayer that uses nuclear energy to produce electricity, provided the taxpayer has not claimed a credit for advanced nuclear power facilities under section 45J. - Requires taxpayers claiming the bonus credit to satisfy the prevailing-wage and apprenticeship requirements (see Section 13101 above). - Applies to electricity produced and sold after Dec.
 31, 2023.
 The credit expires after Dec.
 31, 2032. - Impact: Creates a credit to support power production by existing nuclear facilities and power sources not dependent on sources like wind and solar.
 The IRA reverts the reduction amount to the House-passed proposal, limiting the value of the credit for some existing nuclear electricity producers.